Fusionmedstaff

 PTA vs PT round two: job responsibilities

 Responsibili-who?
-While PTAs and PTs are both therapy superheroes, they each have different powers.
+While physical therapist assistants and physical therapists are both therapy superheroes, they each have different powers.
 A PT’s job responsibilities include meeting with the client to learn about physical symptoms and then coming up with a game plan specific to the individual’s injury or condition.
 Physical therapists work with patients, assess their treatment plan options, and create short- and long-term goals for individuals.
 They’re the ultimate decision-makers when determining treatment, but rely greatly on the expertise of PTAs.

 On the other hand, PTAs are the lucky ones who get most of the patient facetime.
 These supportive therapists cheer for patients daily as they provides hands-on care and oversee the prescribed exercise and activities to ensure movements are done safely.